AnastasiaDim/Sequence-replay-and-priors-/README.md

 In this folder there are two scriprs one for plotting and analysing single reactivation across resting states.
 The second for plotting the dynamic timecourse of the reactivations.

+## Data availability

+Participant-level EEG data are not included in this repository due to data-sharing and privacy restrictions.